 That’s it!
 That’s my travel credit card plan.
 I hope it’s a helpful starting point as you begin your amazing journey to traveling almost entirely free!

-Thanks again for using my TRAVEL CREDIT CARDS link in the main menu above or any links in this post to apply for any cards in this post!
+Thanks again for using my TRAVEL CREDIT CARDS link in the main menu above or any links in this post to apply for any travel credit cards!
 I am SO grateful for your support!